 Support Persons: A support person is an individual hired or chosen by a person with a disability to provide services or assistance with communication, mobility, personal care, medical needs or with access to goods and services.
 The support person could be a paid personal support worker, a volunteer, a friend or a family member.
 She or he does not necessarily need to have special training or qualifications.

-i) The purposes of accessibility features and supports at the CMO.
+i) The purposes of accessibility features and supports at the College.

 ii) How to interact and communicate with people with various types of disabilities.